Best Toys for Chi-Poo

 Physical Exercise Recommendations for Chi-Poo

 Physical activity for Chi-Poo should reflect their moderate exercise needs and Small (5-20 lbs) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Chi-Poo, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Key fatigue cues: heavy breathing, pace dropping, reluctance to continue, lying down during activity.
 Chi-Poo dogs with energetic, playful, loving traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Chi-Poo dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Chi-Poo benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Chi-Poo